srubaraja/sos-gesture-app/README.md

 # sos-gesture-app
-An instant SOS to save you!
+An instant SOS to safe you!